A pseudo-fermion method for the exact description of fermionic environments: from single-molecule electronics to Kondo resonance

-This analysis implies that \emph{all memory effects} present in regimes where the coupling to the environment is non-perturbative can be encoded in the superoperator $\mathcal{F}(t,s,C^\sigma)$.
-This immediately implies that Gaussian open systems with identical environmental correlations $C^\sigma(t)$ (and same system-coupling operators $s$) must have identical influence superoperators and, consequently, an equivalent system reduced-dynamics through Eq.~(\ref{eq:rhoF}).
-This powerful result can be used to define approximation schemes in which the reduced dynamics of the original open quantum system is generated by computing the reduced dynamics in an augmented Hilbert space involving ancillary Bosonic \cite{PhysRevA.55.2290,PhysRevLett.120.030402,Lemmer_2018,Lambert,PhysRevA.101.052108} or Fermionic \cite{PhysRevX.10.031040} degrees of freedom.
+This analysis implies that \emph{all memory effects} present in non-perturbative regimes can be encoded in the superoperator $\mathcal{F}(t,s,C^\sigma)$.
+Therefore, Gaussian open systems with identical environmental correlations $C^\sigma(t)$ (and same system-coupling operators $s$) must have identical influence superoperators and, consequently, an equivalent reduced system dynamics through Eq.~(\ref{eq:rhoF}).

-\emph{Pseudo-Fermion method}.-- We now present an approximation scheme which operates in an augmented Hilbert space involving ancillary pseudo-fermions.
-The prefix pseudo highlights the absence of physicality constraints other than the requirement to generate the correct reduced system dynamics.
-Explicitly, we consider $N_{\text{pf}}$ pseudo-fermions $\tilde{c}_j$, $j=1,\dots,N_{\text{pf}}$, each interacting with its own residual bath of Fermions $\tilde{c}_{jk}$ defining a formal open quantum system with Hamiltonian